dparis/clj-opentelemtry/README.md

 # clj-opentelemetry

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to wrap the java opentelemetry libraries.

 ## Usage

-FIXME
+**WARNING** DO NOT USE, STILL IN EARLY DEVELOPMENT

 ## License